AttackOnJasper/University-notes/notes/aws/aws.md

 	* load balances by creating record processors across consumers

 ### Best Practices
-1. # of consumer instances should be less than # of shards
+1. Number of consumer instances should be less than # of shards
 1. Use auto scaling group with dynamic scaling on CPU utlization to help manage the # of consumer instances